CHEM 351 READING GUIDE

 : problem solving

-The 6 basic mechanistic families (this covers 99% of the reactions we discuss!)
+Overview of the 6 general mechanistic families (this covers 99% of the reactions we discuss !)

 Nucleophilic substitution reactions of alkyl halides and alcohols